mailmojo/mailmojo-wp-widget/README.txt

 1. Specify the ID of a mailing list in your account, and customize any settings you want
 1. Receive signups, wheee!

+== Screenshots ==

+1. Customize the widget with your choices.
+2. You will see the signup form in your sidebar.

 == Changelog ==

 = 0.2 =